 A Couple of Things…

-by Bill Watterson1.
-Feeling both naughty and nice as Christmas quickly approaches.
+1. Feeling both naughty and nice as Christmas quickly approaches.
 Sad because my Sydney Rose won’t be home with me, her first Christmas away and it’s a bit awkward because I have a new roommate, a virtual stranger in my home.
 Yet, I’m still determined to make the best of it.
 So happy to have Eve to lean on and keep our holiday traditions alive.

-white-lights2.
-I love my string of little white lights and strings of snowflakes in my kitchen window.
+2. I love my string of little white lights and strings of snowflakes in my kitchen window.
 But to be honest, I think that’s as Christmas as it’s going to get this year without my Syd Rose.

 3. At first I was embarrassed, when I realized that Tweakers and Twerkers are two different things.
 Of course that whole Miley debacle immediately took on a whole different meaning!
 I originally thought it a travesty…and you know what?
 I still do, but for different reasons now. 😉